STOP School Violence

 How may assistance be used?

-Under this Act BJA will award grants or cooperative agreements to State, units of local government, or federally recognized Indian tribes for the training of teachers and the education of students with the intent to prevent acts of violence to others or self.
-This will include the training of school officials responding to a mental health school crisis.
-In addition, these awards or cooperative agreements can be used for school threat assessments, crisis intervention teams, and anonymous reporting technology like APPS, hotlines, or websites.
+Under this program, BJA will award grants to States, units of local government, federally recognized Indian tribes, public agencies (e.g., school districts, towns, cities and municipalities, individual schools, police departments, sheriff’s departments, governmental mental health service providers, and health departments), nonprofit entities to include private schools for the training of teachers and the education of students with the intent to prevent acts of violence to others or self.
+This can also include any program shown to improve school climate, including anti-bullying training, as well as specialized training for school officials to respond to mental health crises.
+In addition, these awards can be used for school threat assessments, crisis intervention teams, and technology solutions such as anonymous reporting technology like APPS, hotlines, or websites and other school safety technology solutions.

 What are the requirements after being awarded this opportunity?